 - 1. Application fees and tuition deposits are not refundable. - 2.
-If submission of appropriate withdrawal paperwork is received prior to the first workshop of a course, the student is eligible for a full-tuition credit for that course, and a \$125 withdrawal fee will be assessed (which can be rescinded if the student returns the unused, unmarred textbook issued for the course).
-If paperwork is received after the first workshop but before the second workshop, 90% of the tuition (whether or not the student ever attended) will be credited and a \$125 withdrawal fee will be assessed. - 3.
+If submission of appropriate withdrawal paperwork is received prior to fourteen days before the course start date, a withdrawal fee will not be assessed. - 3.
+If submission of appropriate withdrawal paperwork is received within fourteen days prior to the course start date, the student is eligible for a full-tuition credit for that course, and a \$125 withdrawal fee will be assessed (which can be rescinded if the student returns the unused, unmarred textbook issued for the course or does not download the e-book). - 4.
+If submission of appropriate withdrawal paperwork is received after the course start date but before the second workshop, 90% of the tuition (whether or not the student ever attended) will be credited and a \$125 withdrawal fee will be assessed. - 5.
 No refund will be given after the second workshop except on appeal.
-Appeals may be granted only in rare situations involving death in the immediate family, work transfer, military obligations, or serious personal or family illness. - 4.
-Refunds will not be made for books that have been marred in any way or from which shrink-wrap has been removed.
-Generally, refunds will not be made for books required in any class that the student has attended one or more times.
+Appeals may be granted only in rare situations involving death in the immediate family, work transfer, military obligations, or serious personal or family illness. - Refunds will not be made for books that have been marred in any way or from which shrink-wrap has been removed.
+Generally, refunds will not be made for books required in any course that the student has attended one or more times.